SamScherer1/SwiftDJITutorials/source/ios-tutorials/MediaManagerDemo.md

 1. In the `viewWillAppear` method, we invoke the `fetchCamera` method of **DemoUtility** class to fetch the DJICamera object.
 Then check if the camera is nil, if not set its delegate as `MediaManagerViewController`, also initialize the `mediaManager` and set its delegate as `MediaManagerViewController`.
 Furthermore, invoke  **DJICamera**'s `setMode:withCompletion:` method with the `DJICameraMode.shootPhoto` param to switch the camera mode to media download mode.

-2. Similarly, in the `viewWillDisappear` method, we also invoke **DJICamera**'s' `setMode:withCompletion:` method with `DJICameraModeShootPhoto` to switch the camera mode to shoot photo mode.
+2. Similarly, in the `viewWillDisappear` method, we also invoke **DJICamera**'s `setMode:withCompletion:` method with `DJICameraModeShootPhoto` to switch the camera mode to shoot photo mode.
 Then reset DJICamera and DJIMediaManager's delegates so when the user enters the **MediaManagerViewController**, the DJICamera will switch to media download mode automatically and when the user exits back to the **DefaultLayoutViewController**, the DJICamera will switch to shoot photo mode.

 ## Refreshing Media File List